malatindez/mal-packet-weaver/README.md

 };
 ```

+* Note: If your packet is empty, there's no need to define the serialize method.

 ### Registering Deserializers

 Don't forget to register the deserializer for your `MyPacket` class using the `PacketFactory` to ensure proper deserialization.